Contractor insurance requirements

 Paying Insurance on single dwellings

-If you’re building or renovating a single detached dwelling, the premium is based on the contract price.
+If you’re building or renovating a single detached dwelling, the premium is based on the insurable value of the work.

 The term 'insurable value' is the amount which represents the reasonable cost of having the work carried out by a licensed contractor on the basis that all materials are to be supplied by the contractor - whether or not the work is carried out on this basis.

-If you have a contract to construct or renovate more than one single detached dwelling, the premium is based on the contract price for the work for each dwelling.
+If you have a contract to construct or renovate more than one single detached dwelling, the premium is based on the insurable value for the work for each dwelling.

 Paying insurance on multiple dwellings and duplexes

-If you're doing work on multiple dwellings and duplexes, the method used to calculate the premium will depend on the insurable value and what kind of work you're doing.
+If you're doing work on multiple dwellings and duplexes, the method used to calculate the premium will depend on the insurable value of the work and what kind of work you're doing.